-When a game is played under the conditions of alternate stroke handicap doubles play, Law 48 applies subject to Laws 42 to 44 and the following additional laws.
+When a game is played under the conditions of alternate stroke handicap doubles play, Law 48 applies with the addition of Laws 42 to 44 and the following additional laws.

-50.1 NUMBER OF BISQUES TO BE GIVEN The number of bisques given by the lower handicapped side to the higher is half the difference between their aggregate handicaps.
+50.1 NUMBER OF BISQUES TO BE GIVEN The number of bisques given by the lower-handicapped side to the higher is half the difference between their aggregate handicaps.
 A fraction of a bisque above a half is counted as one bisque, a fraction below a half as a half-bisque.
 Law 42.2.1 is replaced by this determination.

-50.2 PLAYING A WRONG BALL If a player plays a wrong ball in the first stroke of a non-bisque turn and the error is rectified, the partner may then play a half-bisque or bisque with either ball of the side that could lawfully have been played in the first stroke of the turn.
+50.2 PLAYING A WRONG BALL The first sentence of Law 42.6 does not apply.
+If the striker plays a wrong ball in the first stroke of a non-bisque turn and the error is rectified, the partner may then play a half-bisque or bisque with either ball of the side that could lawfully have been played in the first stroke of the turn.